javjerez/tennis-tournament-simulator/README.md

 You will need a basic 'players.txt' file to get started.

-- The structure for each player is:
+The structure for each player is the following:

 ```txt
 <INITIALS> <ABILITY> <SPEED> <MATCHES_WON> <MATCHES_LOST>
 ```

-The program stops reading when it finds "XXX".
-Here is a sample of the 'players.txt' file:
+The program stops reading when it finds "XXX", here is a sample of the 'players.txt' file:

 ```txt
 JJR 3 4 0 0